hjgode/keytoggleboot/KeyToggleBoot/ReadMe.txt

 Tested with 700 color and CN3 / WM5, CN50 / WM 6.1

+== Debug notes ==

+	In DEBUG mode the alarm off key is VK_0
+	AC power is not checked for alarm
+	Idle timeout is fixed to 5 seconds
+	DoAlarm uses simple MessageBeep calls instead of ITC_PlayAudioTone

 == History ==

+  3.5.0
+			added ShowShutdownButton option
+			added blinking LED on alarm condition, same LED used as for key sequence indicator
+			note: not all LED support blink option!

   3.4.2		added Alarm Off key customizations:
 				"AlarmOffKey"=dword:00000073
 					key to shutoff alarm, default 0x73